Hernandezn/jenkins-cicd/README.md

 - **Finance Manager Users**

   A finance manager can log in as normal, view all reimbursement requests for every user, accept & reject reimbursement requests, and log out using a clean, intuitive UI.

-Project was commissioned as a paid assignment by Revature, LLC.